Being a sole trader can offer up a lot of freedom that a lot of other business types just don’t offer.

 Use a car or van as part of your business?
 You will need to make sure that your insurance covers this use, as regular domestic car insurance won’t cover you for any incidents that happen while working.
 What’s more, it could invalidate the current insurance that you have.

-Thankfully no, you don’t have to take out each insurance policy separately.
+Thankfully, you don’t have to take out each insurance policy separately.

 If you take out a general sole trader or business insurance package, they will usually build your cover of these different insurances depending on your needs.
 This means you’ll have one policy that covers all these areas, like taking out a multi-cover policy to cover your house, car and life insurance.

-Depending on the provider and the package, there may be some insurance types that you have to take out separately.
 This usually applies to vehicle insurance, which you would want to talk to your current car insurance provider about, and tools and equipment hire which you may want to get from a different place.

-Not sure if being a sole trader is right for you?
 If you want greater protection, you may want to consider becoming a limited company instead.
 This is where you set up your business as an incorporated company, meaning it classes as its own legal entity.

 As a limited company, your business stands alone.
 It can own its own property and enter contracts, which means any debts that it might acquire are attached to the business alone, not to you, giving you a greater layer of protection should the worst happen.